“Come to me,all you who are weary and burdened,

-We’re beginning to accept registrations for the 2017-2018 school year.
+We’re accepting registrations for the 2017-2018 school year.
 We will be holding open houses each month.
-Our first open house will be held on Thursday, February 23, from 6:00-7:15.
+Our next open house will be held on March 30, from 6:00-7:15.
 Please tell your friends about our preschool program.
-We will have openings in our M-F 4-year-old class, our MWF 3-year-old class and our TTh 2 1/2-year-old class.
+Our MWF 3-year-old class is full, but we are accepting names for a waiting list.
+We have a few openings left in our M-F 4-year-old class, and our TTh 2 1/2-year-old class.
 For more information check out the Geneva Preschool page.

 Reaching Out to Help